-Goal 3: Not-so-short, but not hypersonic (6 weeks): As moving out might pose some problems for maintaining ultrafast speed, so at the 250 m test, only 100 kHz is desired.
-Aiming and solar panels will be added into the package.
-Tested down an unfinished road very close to my house.
+Goal 3: Dust and rain (6 weeks): 250m 90% variable speed.
+This is a test where the speed and intensity of the laser is modulated to attempt to see what data speeds and lens and intensity setups will allow transmission during dusty and rainy situations.

-Goal 4: Even-not-so-shorter (8 weeks): 500m, 100 kHz, 90% accuracy, here the package will be basically finished.
+Goal 4: Fully packaged (8 weeks): 500m, 100 kHz, 90% accuracy, here the package will use all production parts.
 Tested in a 2km wide natural preserve less than a 1-minute drive away.

-Goal 5: Almost done… (9 weeks): 1km, 15 mHz, 90% accuracy.
-This uses the Renesas module.

-Goal 6: Stage 1 - COMPLETE (10 weeks): 5km, 50 mHz, 95% accuracy.
+Goal 5: Auto-Aiming (9 weeks): 1km, 15 mHz, 90% accuracy.
+Here I attempt to use radio between transmitters and receivers in order to tell operators when the laser is pointed properly.
+Goal 6: Stage 1 – COMPLETE (10 weeks): 5km, 50 mHz, 99% accuracy (with error correction).
 This will be completion of the project, but to verify the claims of 200mbps at 10km, I’m projecting another 5 weeks, crossing the one semester mark.
-This isn’t due to building the tech being hard, but just separating more than 5 km being hard, and taking up lots of time to find locations and transport.
-I’m planning on testing 2 km – 5 km at the top of a park, and transmitting between hills, however going to 10km or more requires multiple parks and lots of weekend driving.
+This isn’t due to building the tech being hard, but just separating more than 5 km being hard (finding locations and transport).

-Goal 9: And beyond… (15 weeks): 10km, 100 mHz, 95% accuracy

 Before Goal 1, I plan on recording daily photos of what’s working and what’s not been built.
 After Goal 1, I plan on recording which parts are functioning as intended as well as the accuracy, max transfer rate, and distance I was able to get that day.
-I plan on photographing the machine often, and hourly Git commits for documenting code progress.
+I plan on photographing the machine often, and regular Git commits for documenting code progress.

 Risks:

 To me there are three clear risks.
-Light fog or clouds of dust won’t hinder the machine, but heavy rain would require the final model to have a waterproof exterior to not be damaged, and even so, the downpour would block out the laser beam rendering it mostly inoperable.
-There is no real solution to water droplets, as they don’t just block parts of the light, but actively refract it.
+Light fog or clouds of dust won’t hinder the machine, but heavy rain would block out the laser beam rendering it mostly inoperable, as they don’t just block parts of the light, but actively refract it.
 Across many areas where deployment of these makes sense, such as Sub-Saharan Africa, this should not be a problem, as there are few heavily rainy days.
 The second issue, is interference not by weather, but blunt force damage by flying objects, or animals.
 These transmission layers are not particularly fragile and should resist most blunt force, but being around 20 km apart, this would mean any servicing is quite time consuming.
-The poles should be high enough and study enough that land-based animals should not be able to disturb them.
 Finally, the final beam diameter is only 10cm, which aimed from almost 5 km away would be somewhat hard to do.
-I plan to mitigate this by using a large already owned telescope also mounted to the same mount, to attempt to view the other stand, allowing for a visual way too align, which is also very sensitive to small movements.

-Current Progress:
+LoRA aiming should help with this, but it’s still a consideration, and a risk when setting these up in a production environment.

+Current Progress & Think Funding/Mentorship Benefits: